Toyota Kijang: Second generation (F20/F30; 1981)

 In the Philippines, the Tamaraw was also sold as the long-wheelbase F30 series, which was also promoted as an alternative to the jeepney.
 A local Philippine auto brand, Dragon, later took the designs of the long-wheelbase Tamaraw and marketed it.
 Pilipinas Nissan bought the designs from Ford (after their exit in 1984) for what would have been the Fiera IV and marketed it as the "Bida" ("protagonist" in Tagalog), which resembles the long-wheelbase Tamaraw.

+In South Africa, production of the vehicle commenced in 1982 for the local market.
+Marketed simply as the TUV (short for 'Toyota Utility Vehicle'), the vehicle was available as a 2-door pickup truck called the TUV Bakkie and with a 10-seater cab called the TUV Stallion.
+Both are powered by the 1.3-litre 4K engine.

 Third generation (F40/F50; 1986)

 Introduced in November 1986, the third-generation Kijang was offered in short-wheelbase (F40 series) and long-wheelbase (F50 series) versions.
 The Kijang was redesigned to be larger and heavier, and no longer prioritised as a pickup truck-based model.
 The Standard trim level had a 4-speed manual transmission, while the Super variant had a 5-speed manual transmission and a better-equipped interior.
 Introduced in this generation was "Full Pressed Body" wagon built by companies appointed by Toyota.
 This technique were applied to reduce usage of putties up to 2–5 kg for each car.

 The Kijang received its first facelift in August 1992.
 The steering mechanism was changed from recirculating ball to rack and pinion.
 The wagon model received a right-side rear door and adopted a new name, "Toyota Original Body", instead of "Full Pressed Body".
 In its creation process, it was fully pressed and used pointed welding.
 Up to this time, this model can be said as the one and only putty-free Kijang.
 The trim levels for the wagon model were: